kubernetista/nuvola-docs/docs/mkdocs-uv-setup.md

 # Set project name
 export UV_PROJECT="nuvola-docs"

-# Pin Python version to the stable one (latest - 1)
+# Pin Python version to a stable one (we use latest - 1)
 uv python pin 3.12

 # Initialize project